non-scalar fields implementation

 Rational

-), which is annoying and error prone.
-To simplify the process and make the resulting docs more consistent, we could add generic doc strings to programmatically add descriptions to the common function parameters data
+The proposed implementation sequence implies repetitive changes to all doc strings (add description for target, change description for field), which is annoying and error prone.
+To simplify the process and make the resulting docs more consistent, we could add generic doc strings to programmatically add descriptions to the common function parameters data, flags and field (see also #109 (closed)).
+This is not mandatory, though!

-1. Make the Rational
+1. Make the target parameter explicit

-Currently we 'hide' the target parameter from the saqc functions, i.e. there is no target
+Currently we 'hide' the target parameter from the saqc functions, i.e. there is no target in the function signatures.
+The field/target semantics are implemented within the core, through a mechanism like:

 if target != field: